zhedongzheng/tensorflow-nlp/README.md

 #### Installation
 * Python 3 and Jupyter Notebook are required

-* We have used light-weight datasets, friendly to people who have not GPU
+* We have used light-weight datasets, friendly to students who only have CPU

 CPU
 ```